-- If an emergency situation our contractor will be instructed to attend site to make the situation safe.
-An emergency is defined as a tree that is in immediate danger of collapse or is causing an obstruction requiring urgent attention, or - If not an emergency situation a site inspection will be undertaken within 20 working days of Curo being notified.
+- If it's an emergency situation, our contractor will be instructed to attend the site to make the situation safe.
+An emergency is defined as a tree that is in immediate danger of collapse or is causing an obstruction requiring urgent attention. - If it's not an emergency situation, a site inspection will be undertaken within 30 working days of Curo being notified.

-Customer Advice: If a tree that's within the private garden space of a Curo customer is causing an obstruction to a traffic signal or street sign, powers exist under the Highways Act 1980 to make the owner remove the obstruction.
+Customer advice: If a tree that's within the private garden space of a Curo customer is causing an obstruction to a traffic signal or street sign, powers exist under the Highways Act 1980 to make the owner remove the obstruction.
 If they do not, Curo will do the work and recharge the owner.

-15. Street Light - Obstruction
+16. Street light - obstruction